 In this piece, Emma Pritchard-Rowe describes more about challenging deficit-focused understandings of autistic play, to move towards an understanding of autistic play from a strengths-based or neurodiversity-informed perspective.

-As part of my PhD, I am studying how autistic adults experience and view their play.
+As part of her PhD, Emma is studying how autistic adults experience and view their play.
 You can find out more about our work here.

 Deficit-focussed descriptions of autistic play

 Descriptions of autistic play have tended to focus on deficits, as in the following description of a hypothetical child, named John:

 John has difficulty playing with others.
 He cannot share his imaginative play with his friends.
 He only plays by himself, and repeatedly lines up his toys.